elastic/ecs/CONTRIBUTING.md

       phase: 0
 ```

-Each namespace has its own file.
-The fields for each namespace are stored in the file. `title` and `description` describe the namespace. `level` is for sorting in the documentation output.
+Each prefix has its own file.
+The fields for each prefix are stored in the file. `title` and `description` describe the prefix. `footnote` adds more information following the field table. `level` is for sorting in the documentation output.

 In the `fields` section, the `name` of the field is the first entry.
 The `type` is the [Elasticsearch field type](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html).
 `description` adds details about the field.
 `example` adds an sample value.
 The `phase` field indicates the development status of the field.
 If `phase` is left out, the default is 0.
-See

 ## Phases

 A field's `phase` indicates where it is in its development.
 Different phases exist to make it easy for you to contribute new fields, while allowing for more iteration.
 Here are the phases:

 * 0 (alpha): The field is new and is up for discussion as to whether or not it should be added.
 The field might be removed at any time.
-* 1 (beta): It's clear that there is value of having the field in ECS and discussions about naming/namespaces have started.
+* 1 (beta): It's clear that there is value of having the field in ECS and discussions about prefixes/naming have started.
 It's unlikely that the field will be removed, but naming might change at any time.
 * 2 (rc): The field has been accepted and is unlikely to change.
 It is now tested in the field.
 * 3 (GA): The field is part of ECS.
 Any breaking changes will happen only at a major release.